WinEunuuchs2Unix/eyesome/README.md

 You can use `sudo ./install.sh rm` to remove the eyesome programs.
 You can install them again later and your configuration files will still be intact.

+## Glitches

+Every now and then (once a month?) your system may inexplicably invoke `xrandr` and reset your system to 100% brightness and gamma (6500K color temperature).
+If this happens simply run `sudo eyesome-cfg.sh` and click the Daytimne or Nighttime Test buttons.
+After the test eyesome is forced to wakeup and reset monitors to the current time of day settings.
+Do the same if you intentionally change settings in gnome-terminal or elsewhere and are ready to set them back to normal.

 ## Messages

 To see eyesome daemon messages the eaiest way is with the terminal command: